nernada

 Softcore II

 I'm Never Doing This Again / Softcore II - DJ set feat.
-Kate Takada / live audio-responsive visuals / star-shaped DJ controller table A performance inspired by the Queen of the Night cactus (Epiphyllum oxypetalum), a plant that blooms rarely and only for a single night.
+Kate Takada / live audio-responsive visuals projected to sculpture by Isabel Legate / star-shaped DJ controller table A performance inspired by the Queen of the Night cactus (Epiphyllum oxypetalum), a plant that blooms rarely and only for a single night.
 Less a flower than an object, it appears as an event—fleeting, luminous, and temporary.
 For this occasion, the curation of sounds was moody, lush, and expansive.
 The star-shaped DJ table was part of the original Softcore series, while the live visuals were processed through TouchDesigner to react in real-time to sound.
 This group show was curated and produced by Yara Veloso, Sophie Allerding, Nabila Ernada, Mila Broomberg, Lucila Pacheco Dehne, Isabel Legate, Colette Aliman, and Anna Bierler.

 Softcore